Below are answers to many commonly asked questions. If you would like any additional information please email or call our office.

 Health, Wellness and Food

-will my child be safe while at camp?
+Will my child be safe while at camp?

 Does OSRUI treat the grounds for mosquitoes and ticks?

-what about food and food allergies?
+What about food and food allergies?

 In terms of food allergies, we do not serve peanut butter at camp and we do not cook with nuts or peanuts.
 Peanut butter alternatives are available.
 (Note: we do have products in our kitchen at camp that are manufactured at facilities that process nuts and peanuts.)
 For campers with celiac disease or who are sensitive to gluten products, we provide a range of gluten free food (including bread, pasta, cereal and desserts) and parents are welcome to send other foods as necessary to be stored in the kitchen.
 We can accommodate other food allergies as well.
 When registering for camp, please indicate that your child has a severe food allergy and a member of our Camp Care Team will contact you.

-is Camp kosher?
+Is Camp kosher?

 At OSRUI, we do not mix dairy and meat at meals nor do we serve pork or shellfish.
 All meat that we serve at camp is certified kosher.
 We do not have separate kosher plates and utensils for meat and dairy and our kitchen is not under supervision from a mashgiach (kosher supervisor).

-what if my child is homesick?
+What if my child is homesick?

-what if my child wakes up in the middle of the night?
+What if my child wakes up in the middle of the night?

-does my child need to be immunized?
+Does my child need to be immunized?

 Yes, the Union for Reform Judaism requires that all camp and travel program participants, staff and faculty must be immunized.
 For more information, read the URJ Vaccine Statement.

-how do you celebrate birthdays at camp?
+How do you celebrate birthdays at camp?

 Birthdays at OSRUI are very special!
 There will be a cake and celebration for your child with their bunk.
 You are welcome to send letters, cards, and one care package.
 Packages are only accepted for camper birthdays – and, in order to respect dietary restrictions and general bunk hygiene, we ask that they do not include food.
 All birthdays at OSRUI are celebrated the same, special way.
 Our counselors and staff are committed to making a camp birthday celebration special and unique!
 You should reach out to osruicampercare@urj.org if you have questions about birthday packages.